(This is part 8 in the No Time for Utopia series.)

 If you found this article and/or other articles in this blog useful or valuable, please consider making a small financial contribution to support this blog 𝐹=𝑚𝑎 and its author.
 You can find 𝐹=𝑚𝑎’s Patreon page here.

-- There’s a review by Pagefire of The Lord of the Rings on their Youtube channel that sums up pretty much everything wrong with that book much better than I ever could.
+- There’s a review of The Lord of the Rings on the Discrot Youtube channel that sums up pretty much everything wrong with that book much better than I ever could.

 - J.R.R.
 Tolkien, The Lord of the Rings, chapter 2.

 - I suppose that some people might worry that the recommendation to not have children would lead to human extinction.
 That is unlikely, however, because not enough people will follow this recommendation, unfortunately, and because in a state of collapse birth rates are probably going to increase anyway (due to decreased availability of contraceptives and an increase in the occurrence of rape).
 A more fundamental question is whether human extinction would even be a bad thing.
 As I argued elsewhere, it may actually be preferably to the future that awaits us.